6thquake/react-material/docs/src/pages/style/color/color.md

 ## Color tool

-To test a [material.io/color](https://material.io/color) color scheme with the Material-UI documentation, simply select colors using the palette and sliders below.
+To test a [material.io/color](https://material.io/color) color scheme with the React-Material documentation, simply select colors using the palette and sliders below.
 Alternatively, you can enter hex values in the Primary and Secondary text fields.